osg-htc/osg-htc.github.io/_posts/2017-11-07-ligo-virgo.md

+---
+title: "OSG integrates global computing to support detection of colliding neutron stars by LIGO, VIRGO, and DECam"
+date: 2017-11-07 12:00:00 -0600
+categories: LIGO
+---

-OSG integrating global computing to support detection of colliding neutron stars by LIGO, VIRGO, and DECam
+OSG integrates global computing to support detection of colliding neutron stars by LIGO, VIRGO, and DECam
 ==========================================================================================================

 On October 16th, scientists at the LIGO and Virgo scientific collaborations